Geodetic Survey Benchmark

 Did you know that surveyors have gathered over 240,000 stations over the last two centuries in the United States?
 The National Geodetic Survey Data Explorer makes this data available to the general public.

-From coast-to-coast dating back to 1832, surveyors have installed benchmarks using a range of different techniques.
+From coast to coast dating back to 1832, surveyors have installed benchmarks using a range of different techniques.
 Surveyors installed survey benchmarks systematically across the region.
 They have recorded new distances and angles between points.

 The NGS database stores each benchmark location with its own unique personal identifier (PID), six-character alphanumeric code, latitude, and longitude.
 Many have scaled positions from maps.